-Phase 1 Timeline: February 2022 - May 2024
+Phase 1 Timeline: March 2022 - May 2024

-Phase 1 Budget: \$38,030
+Phase 1 Budget: \$43,285

-Phase 1 Meetings: 1 - 2 PSC meetings
+Phase 1 Meetings: 2 - 3 PSC meetings, 1 BCWMC TAC meeting

 In developing its 2025 Plan, the BCWMC has an opportunity to engage and receive input from a broad group of stakeholders within the watershed.
 Meaningful input from communities, residents, and partners is essential to developing a plan focused on priority issues and executed through collaborative action.
 At the November 17, 2021 BCWMC meeting, the Commission considered varying levels of stakeholder engagement and selected a "moderate" level of engagement.
 Commission staff scoped the following proposed activities with that decision in mind.
 Note that several of the stakeholder engagement activities described herein are required per Minnesota Rules 8410.
 Proposed activities include: